coderefinery/manuals/contributing.md

 # Contributing to CodeRefinery

 CodeRefinery is an open-source project.
-All our work is open, and we accept any random contributions: feel free to make any kind of
+All our work is open, and we accept any type of contributions: there is a lot more instructing to running workshops.

 If you aren't sure you are ready for more, you can always lurk (passively watch our community) and join when you feel the time is right.